bbauska/W3Cx-4of5-thru-May-2024/README.md

 3.  dataArray = new Uint8Array(bufferLength);

--   *Line 2*: we set the size of the FFT,
+-   <i>Line 2*: we set the size of the FFT,

--   *Line 3*: this is the byte array that will contain the data we want to visualize.
+-   <i>Line 3*: this is the byte array that will contain the data we want to visualize.
 Its length is equal to fftSize/2.

 When we build the graph, these parameters are set - effectively as